gecrooks/quantumflow/README.md

 $ pip install quantumflow
 ```

-In addition, install all of the additional external quantum libraries that QuantumFlow can interact with (such as cirq, qiskit, braket, ect.):
+In addition, install all of the external quantum libraries that QuantumFlow can interact with (such as cirq, qiskit, braket, ect.):
 ```
 $ pip install quantumflow[ext]
 ```